-Pennyweight Walk is being revitalised with the introduction of 11 new large-scale artworks made by some of Victoria’s most exciting artists.
+Pennyweight Walk was revitalised with the introduction of 11 new large-scale artworks made by some of Victoria’s most exciting artists.

-Bringing together a myriad of artists and styles will boast a contemporary flair and breathe new life into one of Bendigo’s historic laneways.
+Bringing together a myriad of artists and styles to boast a contemporary flair and breathe new life into one of Bendigo’s historic laneways.

 The name ‘Pennyweight’ is a reminder of a once golden gully in Bendigo.
 It saw people from all walks of life come together, side by side, in the search for gold.
 The coming together of strangers, with a common goal, has built the foundations for the city’s strong community spirit.
 In the spirit of the dried up gully, we’re relaunching Pennyweight Walk in 2018 by bringing together artists from all walks of life to create a unique exhibition celebrating the meeting of art styles.

 This Open Air Exhibition is a meeting of ambitious artists from across Victoria sharing their individual narratives.

 A sneak preview of some amazing work now residing on the streets of Bendigo.

 Al's paintings are based on ancient tribal masks, reimagined in wild contemporary colours.
 His work is striking and at first glance intimidating.
 But look closer and you’ll see fragility, vulnerability and pieces that poke fun at man’s psyche and fragile sense of self.

 Mikes expressive portraiture work focuses on subjects whose sense of identity is met with both confidence and fragility.
 Known for my dynamic gestures of paint and wild brush strokes, his work leans on the texture of the walls and embraces the serendipity of the painting process.